Opinion dynamics: Statistical physics and beyond: Models of opinion dynamics

 where $x$ is the fraction of neighbors in the state opposite to that of the focal agent (the term multiplying $\epsilon$ is the probability that $q$ agents, chosen at random with repetition among the neighbors of the focal agent, are not all in agreement).
 The standard voter model is obtained for $q=1$.
 In this latter case, the value of $\varepsilon$ is immaterial, as case (3b) is never activated (because a single neighbor is always in agreement with itself).
 In such a case, the flip rate reduces to $f(x)=x$.
 We note that the flip rate in Eq.~(\ref{eq:qvm_flip}) preserves the absorbing states $x=0$ and $x=1$, for all $\epsilon$.
+Therefore, the exit probability can be determined as in the linear voter model.
+The result is a nonlinear, S-shaped curve that depends on system size: the larger the system, the steeper the slope at $x=1/2$ \cite{castellano_nonlinear_2009}.

 When $\epsilon>\epsilon_c$, the population quickly reaches consensus, with the average consensus time scaling logarithmically with the population size.
 In contrast, for $\epsilon<\epsilon_c$, the system can become trapped in a polarized state, where one group favors the $+1$ opinion and the other favors $-1$.
 In this regime, the time required to escape polarization and reach full consensus grows exponentially with the population size \cite{castellano_nonlinear_2009}.